How to enable DNSSEC on your domain

 DNSSEC, or Domain Name System Security Extensions, is a suite of security protocols that safeguards the integrity and authenticity of DNS data.

-• DNSSEC increases complexity and affects performance due to larger DNS packets and the need for regular key management.
-It can also lead to compatibility issues and misconfiguration risks, which may cause DNS resolution failures.
 While DNSSEC enhances the integrity and authenticity of DNS data, it does not protect against all DNS attacks and can introduce new vulnerabilities.
 In short, ensure you make the right trade-off.

 Enabling DNSSEC for your domain enhances security by preventing attackers from manipulating DNS responses.
 It ensures data integrity and authenticity through digital signatures, protecting against DNS spoofing and cache poisoning attacks.
 This makes your online presence more secure.